raphael-proust/OGL-SRD5/pages/16.npcs/default.md

 There are many easy ways to customize the NPCs in this appendix for your home campaign.

 ***Racial Traits***.
 You can add racial traits to an NPC.
-For example, a halfling druid might have a speed of 25 feet and the Lucky trait.
+For example, a halfling druid might have a speed of 7.5m and the Lucky trait.
 Adding racial traits to an NPC doesn't alter its challenge rating.
 For more on racial traits, see the *Player's Handbook*.

 ***Spell Swaps***.
 One way to customize an NPC spellcaster is to replace one or more of its spells.
 You can substitute any spell on the NPC's spell list with a different spell of the same level from the same spell list.
 Swapping spells in this manner doesn't alter an NPC's challenge rating.